kobros-tech/owl/README.md

 ### Chrome

-Go to your chrome extensions admin panel, activate developer mode and click on `Load unpacked`.
+Go to your chrome extensions admin panel, activate developer mode, and click on `Load unpacked`.
 Select the devtools-chrome folder and that's it, your extension is active!
 There is a convenient refresh button on the extension card (still on the same admin page) to update your code.
-Do note that if you got some problems, you may need to completly remove and reload the extension to completly refresh the extension.
+Do note that if you have some problems, you may need to completely remove and reload the extension to completely refresh the extension.

 ### Firefox
 Go to the address about:debugging#/runtime/this-firefox and click on `Load temporary Add-on...`.